 A body corporate must have a committee.
-The committee will be responsible for the day-to-day running of the body corporate.
+The committee is responsible for the day-to-day running of the body corporate.

-Committee membership is different between the regulation modules.
+Committee membership requirements depend on your regulation module.
 The following information applies to schemes registered under the:

 - Standard Module